-October 6, 1931: Frances (Judy) and Frank (her father) Gumm performed at the

-    Order of the Eastern Star Lodge in Bakersfield, California.
-It’s reported

-    that Frances sang “Sweet And Lovely” before a crowd of 1,000 people.
+October 6, 1931: Frances (Judy) and Frank (her father) Gumm performed at the Order of the Eastern Star Lodge in Bakersfield, California.
+It’s reported that Frances sang “Sweet And Lovely” before a crowd of 1,000 people.

-    October 6, 1938: Judy, along with Ray Bolger, Buddy Ebsen, and Bert Lahr,

-    pre-recording “The Jitterbug” for The Wizard of Oz.
-Also recorded on this

-    date were some instrumental inserts for “If I Only Had A Brain” which were

-    part of the original dance music intended for the extended dance section of
+October 6, 1938: Judy, along with Ray Bolger, Buddy Ebsen, and Bert Lahr, pre-recorded “The Jitterbug” for The Wizard of Oz.
+Also recorded on this date were some instrumental inserts for “If I Only Had A Brain” which were part of the original dance music intended for the ultimately deleted extended dance section of the number.

-    the number.

-    After Ebsen left the film in late October and Jack Haley came in to replace

-    him, MGM had Haley record only the introduction lines of the Tin Man.
-The

-    rest of the original recording with Ebsen’s voice as part of the group

-    vocals remained in place.
+After Ebsen left the film in late October and Jack Haley came in to replace him, MGM had Haley record only the introduction lines of the Tin Man.
+The rest of the original recording with Ebsen’s voice as part of the group vocals remained in place.
 The number wasn’t filmed until January 1939.
-It

-    was cut from the final edit of the film.
-Only Harold Arlen’s home movies of

-    a dress rehearsal remain, the original footage has never been found.
+It was cut from the final edit of the film.
+Only Harold Arlen’s home movies of a dress rehearsal remain, the original footage has never been found.

 “The Jitterbug” Part 1, Scene 2014, Takes 5, 6, 7, 8:

 “The Jitterbug” Part 1, Scene 2014, Takes 11 & 12 (orchestra only):

 “The Jitterbug” Part 2, Scene 2015, Takes 13, 14, 15, 16, 17: